tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 Finding balance is difficult.
 It can be even more difficult on a day-to-day basis when you are focused on getting your work done.

-While systems and habits can help you to follow best practices that you set up for yourself, they need to be maintained and reviewed to ensure effectiveness.Retrospectives can provide a means for this review and evaluation.
+While systems and habits can help you to follow best practices that you set up for yourself, they need to be maintained and reviewed to ensure effectiveness.
+Retrospectives can provide a means for this review and evaluation.
 Periodically checking in with yourself can do wonders for keeping you on a well-balanced path throughout your life and career.

 While there is a draw to set it and forget it techniques, I have found I periodically need to un-forget and make sure things are working for me.
 In this case, I needed to see the negative effects that not taking breaks was having on me and use that pain to harden some of my best practices.